 The Kaiser hesitated until Field Marshal Hindenburg who had recovered his composure informed him that the Army could not support him, meaning would not.
 Hindenberg informed him, "I cannot accept the responsibility of seeing the Emperor haled to Berlin by insurgent troops and delivered over as a prisoner to the Revolutionary Government.'
 I must advise Your Majesty to abdicate and to proceed to Holland."
 Which was conveniently only 40 miles away.
 Prince Max convinced the Kaiser that the best action he could take was to seek refuge in a non-beligerant friendly country.
 He thus decided to flee Germany and seek refuge in neighboring Holland.
 The Netherlands had maintained its neutrality during the War.
 Unlike Belgium, the Germans did not invade the Netherlands in World War I.

 The Kaiser refused to abdicate and fled uncerimoniously to the Netherlands (November 10).
-Wilhelm fully intended to remain in Germany after the War and abdication, but the reality of of the impossibility of this finally reached him. at dawn his personal white and gold trained crossed the border.
+Wilhelm fully intended to remain in Germany after the War and abdication, but the reality of of the impossibility of this finally reached him.
+At dawn his personal white and gold trained crossed the border.
 He crossed the border at Eysen.
-Thre a stunned sentry telephoned the Hague.
+There a stunned sentry telephoned the Hague.
 Queen Wilhelmina called an emergency meeting of the cabinet.
 Soon a special train arrived for the Kaiser and his party.
 It took them to Ameronngen where Dutch-English count Godard Bentinck put his 17th century manor house at the Kaiser's disposal.
-The Kaiser had left his wife, family, army, country, and a host of princes and aristocrats behind.
+The Kaiser had left his wife, family, army, country, and a host of princes and aristocrats behind as well as a defeated country.

 Ebert forwarded a note to President Wilson.
 After determining that the request came from a civilian German Government and not the Kaiser or German military, the Allies indicated that they were willing to accept the German offer.
+At the time, the general impression was gthat the German military was resoonsible for the War.
+Over time, historians lessened the focus on Germany, but in fact the Prissia of=fficer corps from the beginning pressed for war and convinced the kaiser who also leaned in yhat direction.
 Wilson replied that the Allies after the Armistice were willing to begin peace negotiations on the basis of his Fourteen Points.
 That was wilson's intentions.
 His allies, however, had very different intentions.
 Marshal Foch was empowered to expalain the aristice conditions.
 Ebert and Hindenburg had no alternative.
 Ebert appointed representatives to receive the terms for the armistice from the Allies.

 The provisions of the Armistice included: 1.
 Effective six hours after signing.
 2. Immediate clearing of Belgium, France, Alsace-Lorraine, to be concluded within 14 days.
 Any troops remaining in these areas to be interned or taken as prisoners of war.
 3. Surrender 5000 cannon (chiefly heavy), 30,000 machine guns, 3,000 trench mortars, 2,000 planes.
 4. Evacuation of the left bank of the Rhine, Mayence, Coblence, Cologne, occupied by the enemy to a radius of 30 kilometers deep.
 5. On the right bank of the Rhine a neutral zone from 30 to 40 kilometers deep, evacuation within 11 days.
 6. Nothing to be removed from the territory on the left bank of the Rhine, all factories, railroads, etc. to be left intact.
 7. Surrender of 5,000 locomotives, 150,000 railway coaches, 10,000 trucks.
 8. Maintenance of enemy occupation troops through Germany.
 9. In the East all troops to withdraw behind the boundaries of August 1, 1914, fixed time not given.
 10. Renunciation of the Treaties of Brest-Litovsk and Bucharest.
 11. Unconditional surrender of East Africa.
 12. Return of the property of the Belgian Bank, Russian and Rumanian gold.
 13. Return of prisoners of war without reciprocity.
 14. Surrender of 160 U-boats, 8 light cruisers, 6 Dreadnoughts; the rest of the fleet to be disarmed and controlled by the Allies in neutral or Allied harbors.
 15. Assurance of free trade through the Cattegat Sound; clearance of mine fields and occupation of all forts and batteries, through which transit could be hindered.
 16. The blockade remains in effect.
 All German ships to be captured.
 17. All limitations by Germany on neutral shipping to be removed.
 18. Armistice lasts 30 days.
 [German press release]